 As a distributed ledger, a well-designed blockchain reduces costs, increases speed and reach, and cuts out intermediaries.
 It also offers greater transparency and traceability for many business processes.
 From health care to manufacturing to supply chain, logistics, and finance, companies are beginning to implement and take advantage of blockchain's promises.

-Join us LIVE to learn what board directors need to know and questions board members need to ask.
-We will cover:
+We learned what board directors need to know, questions board members need to ask and covered the following topics:

 - Current applications of blockchain;

 - Risk, privacy, compliance, accounting, and other business issues blockchain could pose;

 - How blockchain can fit into your company's strategy and business model; and

 - Practical tips for implementation from the board lens.